steveg-rocket/astro-www/src/pages/patterns/data-visualization/index.md

 The following sample color sets were created from the non-status color palettes:

 :::caution
-Status colors are reserved for their respected statuses.
+Status colors are reserved for their respective statuses.
 Do not apply them to Visualizations unless they reflect the defined status, e.g. Critical.
 :::

 ![Blue Green color palette](/img/patterns/data-visualization/data-set-palette-blue-green.webp)